pykeen/pykeen/docs/source/tutorial/first_steps.rst

     entity_embeddings = model.entity_embeddings._embeddings.weight.data
     relation_embeddings = model.relation_embeddings._embeddings.weight.data

-However, the :class:`pykeen.nn.Embedding` inherits from the more generalizable :class:`pykeen.nn.RepresentationModule`, which can be used for alternative implementations.
+However, the :class:`pykeen.nn.emb.Embedding` inherits from the more generalizable :class:`pykeen.nn.emb.RepresentationModule`, which can be used for alternative implementations.
 The new-style way to access the embeddings is now like this:

 .. code-block:: python